Fireworks

 Cutting of ice was a major winter industry from the late 1800s through WW II and even into the late 1940s.
 A February, 1948, Laconia Citizen article noted that the ice harvest was underway on Lake Paugus by the Rudzinski family of the Laconia-Lakeport Ice Co.
 That particular company continues on into the present day, as the Laconia Ice company, although nowadays of course all ice is manufactured.
 The webmaster of this site was a childhood friend of Tommy Rudzinski, the current owner of the company.

-While no photo of the Weirs Beach ice house is available, click here to see a picture of an ice house in Lakeport.
+While no photo of the Weirs Beach ice house is available, below are severals pictures of an enormous ice house located in Lakeport, by far the largest ice house in the area.
 On January 17, 1909, according to the Laconia Democrat, the Independent Ice Company was filling their ice house in Lakeport, the ice “being from twelve to fifteen inches thick.”
 Ice needed to be at least 8″-12″ thick to be economical for harvesting, so the 1909 harvest was unquestionably a good one.

 There was also an ice house on the Lake Winnipesaukee side of Weirs Beach, where today there is a marina at the northern end of Centenary Avenue.
 The detail below from the 1923 Sanborn Fire Insurance map shows the location of that ice house.
 A February, 1919 Laconia Democrat article noted that “The Metropolitan Ice Co. at the Weirs had its ice houses about full…”